addhen/klocation/docs/usage.md

 Usage
 =====

-They come with a `LocationService` class which provides a high-level implementations for handling location-related operations in your applications.
-It uses a `LocationProvider` to manage the actual location updates, defaulting to `AndroidLocationProvider` if not specified.
+The artifacts come with a `LocationService` class which provides a high-level implementations for handling location-related operations in your applications.
+It uses a `LocationProvider` to manage the actual location updates.
+On **Android** it defaults to `AndroidLocationProvider` and on iOS it defaults to `CLLocationProvider` if not specified.

 ## Initialization
 To use `LocationService`, you first need to initialize it.
 There are few ways to do this:

 ### Using the default provider
-This method uses the default `AndroidLocationProvider`.
+This method uses the default `AndroidLocationProvider` or `CLLocationProvider` for iOS.

 ```kotlin
 import com.addhen.klocation.LocationService